 - The equals to (=) operator can be omitted (or not)

 - Criteria based on another cell, must use concatenation

-Let's look next at the the second key difference, ranges.
+Let's look next at the second key difference, ranges.

 Ranges are required

 A second key difference with RACON functions is range arguments.
-When a RACON function asks for a range, you must provide a range.
-You can't provide an array.
+When a RACON function asks for a range, you must provide a range — you can't provide an in-memory array*.